EyasuTeshome/Portfolio/README.md

 # Personal Portifolio

-In this project I used replicate one of Figma's template to create my own portifolio by using flexbox.
+In this project I replicate one of Figma's template to create my own portifolio by using flexbox.

-in this project I have used linter for HTML and CSS, to make sure there are no linter errors on the code.
+In this project I have used linter for HTML and CSS, to make sure there are no linter errors on the code.
 This portifolio website contains four sections:
 1. header
 2. home
-3. about me
-4. contact me

 ## Built With

 - HTML